nsec/askgod/doc/api_doc.md

 If the scoreboard is disabled, all scores will be 0 except for the team of the requestor.
 If the writeups are disabled, score\_writeups will be 0.

+# Team functions
+## scores\_list\_submitted()
+Returns a list of dict each containing:
+ - flagid (int): ID of the flag
+ - value (int): Number of points earned
+ - submit\_time (string): Submission time for the flag
+ - return\_string (string): Message shown when the flag was sent
+ - writeup\_value (int): Number of points earned for the writeup
+ - writeup\_submit\_time (string): Submission time for the writeup
+ - writeup\_string (string): Writeup identifier (WID + score entry ID)

+The list is sorted by flagid in ascending order.

+If the writeups are disabled, writeup\_string will be empty, writeup\_time will be empty and writeup\_value will be 0.

+## scores\_progress(tags)
+This function may be called in 3 different ways:
+ - Without arguments, in which case it'll return the overall progress of the team if allowed by the server.
+ - With a single tag as an argument (string) in which case, if the tag is valid and allowed for team listing, the progress percentage will be returned as a single integer.
+ - With a list of tags in which case, a dict will be returned with the key being the tag string as provided and the value being an integer representing the percentage of progress for the given tag.

+On failure, exceptions will be raised.
+Note that if any provided flag is invalid, an exception will be raised, you will not get a partial dict in that case.

+## scores\_submit(flag)
+Submits a flag (as a string).

+On success, a list of dict is returned, each of those dicts can contain any of those fields:
+ - return\_string (string): String linked with the flag
+ - trigger (bool): Set to true if the entry is the result of a trigger
+ - value (int): Number of points scored
+ - writeup\_string (string): ID to be used for writeup submission

+All errors are returned as an XML-RPC exception with the exception string set accordingly.

+## scores\_submit\_special(code, flag)
+Submits a special flag (as a string), identified by its code (also a string).

+The behavior and return values is identical to scores\_submit above.

 ## teams\_getdetails()
 Returns a dict containing information related to the caller's team: